Ashraf-Adl/CRUDS-project/README.md

 # CRUDS-project
-this is my first cruds project
+This is my first cruds project